How to Manage Your Time when you have a Side-hustle & a Job

 I'm a big advocate of using google docs to organise your business.
 The beauty of it is that any edits you make at work will be accessible when you get home from a different laptop or phone.
 For example, if you get an idea while your sat at your desk at work, you can quickly make a note of it in your google docs and it'll be waiting for you when you get home and log in from your personal laptop.

-Ask to work from home
+Ask to work from home or maybe even go part-time

 And If you have to commute, use the time wisely